twilio/wireless-postman-collection/README.md

 ## Importing the Postman collection from GitHub
 Postman collections can be imported in under a minute.
 1. Open Postman
-2. Click the Import button at the top left of the screen.
+2. Click the Import button at the top left of the screen
 3. Click the Import From Link button
 4. Paste the following url
     * https://raw.githubusercontent.com/twilio/wireless-postman-collection/master/Twilio%20Programmable%20Wireless.postman_collection.json